Jamie956/Jamie956.github.io/post/concurrency.md

 - A blocking queue causes a thread to block when you try to add an element when the queue is currently full or to remove an element when the queue is empty.
 Blocking queues are a useful tool for coordinating the work of multiple threads.
 Worker threads can periodically deposit intermediate results into a blocking queue.
 Other worker threads remove the intermediate results and modify them further.
 The queue automatically balances the workload.
 If the frst set of threads runs slower than the second, the second set blocks while waiting for the results.
 If the frst set of threads runs faster, the queue flls up until the second set catches up.
 - The blocking queue methods fall into three categories that differ by the action they perform when the queue is full or empty.
 If you use the queue as a thread management tool, use the put and take methods.
 The add, remove, and element operations throw an exception when you try to add to a full queue or get the head of an empty queue.
 Of course, in a multithreaded program, the queue might become full or empty at any time, so you will instead want to use the offer, poll, and peek methods.
 These methods simply return with a failure indicator instead of throwing an exception if they cannot carry out their tasks.

-Thread-Safe Collections

-Callables and Futures

-Executors

-Synchronizers

-Threads and Swing